Robert Paxton: Fascism

 In his 2004 book The Anatomy of Fascism, Paxton refines his five-stage model and puts forward the following definition for fascism:

 Fascism may be defined as a form of political behavior marked by obsessive preoccupation with community decline, humiliation, or victim-hood and by compensatory cults of unity, energy, and purity, in which a mass-based party of committed nationalist militants, working in uneasy but effective collaboration with traditional elites, abandons democratic liberties and pursues with redemptive violence and without ethical or legal restraints goals of internal cleansing and external expansion.

-In 2021, Paxton wrote an op-ed for Newsweek in which he stated that he now believed Donald Trump was a fascist, after insisting for several years that he was instead a right-wing populist.
-Trump's incitement of the 2021 storming of the United States Capitol was the deciding factor in him changing his view.
+Paxton had long avoided a "facile and polemical use of the fascist label" for Donald Trump, rather preferring "a more unemotional term, such as oligarchy or plutocracy."
+However, Paxton's assessment had changed by the 2021 publication of an opinion article on Newsweek in which Paxton characterized Trump's comments before the 2021 storming of the United States Capitol – which to Paxton "crosses a red line" – as the deciding factor in changing his view.

 Awards

-In 2009, the French government awarded Paxton the Legion d'honneur.
+In 2009, the French government awarded Paxton the Légion d'honneur, the highest French order of merit.